 #Bonus: Use an External Streaming Device

 If Max keeps failing on your Vizio specifically, plug a streaming stick into the HDMI port and run Max there instead.
 A Fire TV Stick or Roku Streaming Stick bypasses the TV’s own software entirely.
 This works regardless of your Vizio’s age or OS version.
+If you also use an Apple TV and Max is failing there, the Max not working on Apple TV guide covers Apple-specific causes that differ from Vizio’s SmartCast issues.

-When Max keeps failing on the Vizio's native OS, plugging in the Roku Streaming Stick 4K into any HDMI port gets you running in under 5 minutes.
-It runs Max natively, supports Dolby Vision HDR, and costs under $50.
-It's the fastest path to a working Max setup if your Vizio TV itself is the problem.
+Roku Streaming Stick 4K (4K HDR, Dolby Vision, Private Listening, Voice Remote): When Max keeps failing on Vizio's native OS, plugging the Roku Streaming Stick 4K into any HDMI port gets you running in under 5 minutes.
+It supports Dolby Vision HDR and costs under $50.
+Check Price on Amazon → | Also see: Fix Max on Fire TV Stick · Max on LG TV

 #Bottom Line